Nano-DNA-Studios/GAWC/README.md

 ### RUNNERGROUP
 ---
 Name of the Runner Group the GAWC will belong to.
 Method of Organizing many GitHub Action Workers into closely related Clusters for large automation Tasks.
-Typically can be left empty
+Typically can be left empty.

 ### RUNNERNAME
 ---
 Unique Display Name of the GAWC.
 Visible on GitHub Website when looking at Registered Runners.
-Used to Identify and Differentiate GAWC's
+Used to Identify and Differentiate GAWC's.

 ### RUNNERLABELS
 ---